-Initiated in 2013, the Water Systems working group is composed of 18 faculty and staff, representing five Colleges or other administrative units within the University of Kentucky.
+Initiated in 2013, the Water Systems working group is composed of 27 faculty and staff, representing five Colleges or other administrative units within the University of Kentucky.
 The group contains a diversity of water-related expertise and research interests, and originally coalesced with the aim to better highlight water-related research and educational opportunities on campus and throughout the state.
-Initiatives include the development of Water Week- a week-long series of water related activities that occur on UK's campus in October and is primarily aimed at undergraduate students- and the creation of the rain garden (the CATchment) on campus to help demonstrate stormwater best management practices to students and community members.
+Initiatives have included the development of Water Week- an intensive series intended to engage undergraduate students- and the creation of the CATchemtn rain garden which mitigates UK stormwater impact and helps demonstrate stormwater best management practices to students and community members.
 Currently the working group is collaborating with Environmental management to help UK meet its MS4 permit requirements and is actively seeking additional collaborative projects.

 Kayla Rosko | 2017-2018

 Kayla Rosko worked for environmental management focusing on the MS4 report on storm water education and outreach for the University of Kentucky.
 Kayla worked under faculty advisor Carmen Agouridis to collect information from the University of Kentucky's annual storm water report in order to identify areas for improvement.
 Kayla's focus was to identify classes, clubs and extension publications that could have further storm water involvement and intern based research in the future.

 Kayla and fellow sustainability intern, Sara Stewart worked together to develop "Adopt-a-Drain" in which clubs can mark and collect data on a drain and create a report on the drain to present during Water Week in October in 2018 where they can demonstrate what they have learned from their time managing the drain.